 PLUS comes with all the features and functions of the Federal Free plan, plus:

 - Previous Year Transfer.
 If you filed with TurboTax last year, you can transfer the information on that return to your current year’s return.
 This automatically populates basic information, including your adjusted gross income (AGI) and home address.

 - Previous Year Importing.
 If you filed with another tax service last year, you can import your return (if saved in PDF format) into TurboTax and save the trouble of filling out basic information fields.
 TurboTax supports importing from all online and in-person tax filing services, as long as they allow you to download your return in PDF format.

-Deluxe is ideal for filers with more complex tax situations, such as those involving itemized deductions and some miscellaneous income (though not income that would incur self-employment tax).
-It costs $34.99 to file a federal return and $36.99 for each state return.
+Deluxe is ideal for filers with more complex tax situations, such as those involving itemized deductions and some miscellaneous income.
+It costs $54.99 to file a federal return and $39.99 for each state return.

 TurboTax Deluxe comes with all the features and functions found in lower-priced plans, plus:

 - Itemized Deductions.
 If it makes financial sense to itemize your deductions, a determination that TurboTax can help you make, you’ll need to file Schedule A. The Deluxe package offers all the support necessary to do so.

 - Support for Miscellaneous Income.
 If you earned miscellaneous income (indicated on Form 1099-MISC), TurboTax Deluxe allows you to log it in your return.
 You can log unlimited 1099s with the Deluxe plan.